Call (800) 424-2246 to ask about

 What do I need to apply for Air Force Respite Child Care?

 Child Care Aware® of America will connect the Airman’s family to the local participating agency.
 The agency will work individually with each family to complete the necessary application and assist with connecting the family to a local respite child care provider who will meet their needs.
 Child Care Aware® of America will send the family the following form to complete and return: Respite Child Care Verification Statement.

-For additional documentation, please fill out the Self Certification Form for children listed on the application.
+Additional documentation: please fill out the Self Certification Form for children listed on the application.

 How long does it take?